satra/NiPyPe-Paper/nipype_paper.rst

 There were several attempts to address those issues by creating a pipeline engine.
 Taverna (Oinn et al. 2006), VisTrails (Callahan et al.
 2006) are general pipelining systems and do not address problems specific to neuroimaging.
-BrainVisa

-(Cointepas et al. 2001), MIPAV (REF), SPM include their own batch processing tools, but do not allow mixing components from other packages.
-Fiswidgets (REF), a promising initial approach, appears to have not been developed and does not support state of the art methods.
+BrainVisa (Cointepas et al. 2001), MIPAV (McAuliffe et al. 2001), SPM include their own batch processing tools, but do not allow mixing components from other packages.
+Fiswidgets (Fissell et al. 2003), a promising initial approach, appears to have not been developed and does not support state of the art methods.
 A much more extensive and feature rich solution is the LONI Pipeline (Dinov et al., 2009; 2010; Rex et al.,2003).
 It provides an easy to use graphical interface for choosing processing steps or nodes from a predefined library and defining their dependencies and parameters.
 It also has extensive support for parallel execution on an appropriately configured cluster (including data transfer, pausing execution, and combining local and remote software).
-Additionally, the LONI Pipeline saves information about executed steps (such as software origin, version and architecture) providing provenance information (A. J.
+Additionally, the LONI Pipeline saves information about executed steps (such as software origin, version and architecture) providing provenance information (Mackenzie-Graham et al., 2008).
-Mackenzie-Graham, J. D. Van Horn, R. P. Woods, Crawford, & A. W. Toga, 2008).

 However, the LONI Pipeline does not come without limitations.
 Processing nodes are defined using eXtensible Markup Language (XML).
 This “one size